Keeping Your Joints Healthy

 Joints are pretty complex structures.
 They allow us to move in a variety of ways.
 Each joint needs to be looked after correctly and effectively to ensure freedom from pain and no loss of mobility.
 Our aim is to have enough flexibility in our joints to allow us to complete our daily tasks without any problems.
 However, too much flexibility can cause joint weakness and eventual injury.

-Things like bone density diminishes as we go through life.
+Things like bone density diminish as we go through life.
 No matter how much we look after our bodies, bones will lose their thickness and strength, which in turn, will weaken our joints.
 There are certain things we can do to help slow down this process and to help maintain our normal activities.

 Things To Avoid